Crystal Palace v Brighton

 Chelsea v Wolves

 The last of our Mar 8 Premier League betting tips is for Chelsea v Wolves.
-Chelsea remain in the hunt for a top-four finish.
+Chelsea remains in the hunt for a top-four finish.
 However, they must find the consistency needed to keep the pressure on main rivals Man Utd and Arsenal.
 The Blues have won each of their last two to move within two points of United in fourth going into the week and take confidence from a hard-fought 2-1 win over Fulham at Craven Cottage.
 Higuain and Jorginho did the business to deny an opponent who kept things competitive with a goal from Chambers on 27 minutes.
 The home win is favourite and there’s enough in Bet365’s 8/15 to grab our attention.
 Add Chelsea to your multiples as they are a better price than we think they should be.

 Off the Pace